Whitey's Lindy Hoppers

 Whitey's Lindy Hoppers was a professional performing group of exceptional swing dancers that was first organized in the late 1920s by Herbert "Whitey" White in the Savoy Ballroom and disbanded in 1942 after its male members were drafted into World War II.
-The group took on many different forms and had several different names and sub-groups, including Whitey's Hopping Maniacs, Harlem Congeroo Dancers, and The Hot Chocolates.
+The group, taking on many different forms and sub-groups, including Whitey's Hopping Maniacs, Harlem Congeroo Dancers, and The Hot Chocolates, were inspired by the choreography of Frankie Manning.
 In addition to touring nationally and internationally, the group appeared in several films and Broadway theatre productions.
 Dorothy Dandridge and Sammy Davis Jr. were among the group's celebrity regulars.

 History

 Beginning in the late 1920s, White, a bouncer at the Savoy Ballroom and former dancing waiter, began organizing exceptional dancers, first under the aegis of George Snowden and then under White himself.
 Although many members felt mistreated by White, many admired his promotion of the dance.

 In 1934, at the age of 14, Norma Miller became the youngest member the group.

 In 1935, the group competed in a dance contest called the Harvest Moon Ball at Madison Square Garden.
 The group then went on a 7-month European tour.

 In 1936, the group began a tour of the U.S. with headliner Ethel Waters.
 While in California, they met the Marx Brothers, Allan Jones and Maureen O’Sullivan, and made their film debut in A Day at the Races (1937), a movie for Metro-Goldwyn-Mayer.
 They danced and sang in the number "All God's Chillun Got Rhythm" which featured singer Ivie Anderson and other members of Duke Ellington’s orchestra.
 Dave Gould, the choreographer, was nominated for an Academy Award for the dance sequence.

 In 1938, for a second time, the group competed in the Harvest Moon Ball, hosted that year by Ed Sullivan.
 Sullivan invited members of the group to perform on Toast of the Town (later called The Ed Sullivan Show).
 The group also competed in the contest in 1939 and 1940.

 Whitey's Lindy Hoppers performed in the movie Hellzapoppin' (1941), where they executed breathtaking flips, slides, kicks, splits, and lifts.
 When they returned from filming, the group went to Rio de Janeiro to perform.
 Because of the Attack on Pearl Harbor, they were unable to find transportation home and ended up staying for 10 months, nearly exhausting all of their energy and money.

 In 1942, the group went on a 3-week tour with Cootie Williams and Pearl Bailey that included performances at the Apollo Theater, the Howard Theatre in Washington, D.C., and the Royal Theatre in Baltimore.
 The group disbanded shortly thereafter since the males were called into service during World War II.

 After the group disbanded, White moved to Oswego and opened a restaurant.
 He died of a heart attack in September 1950.